 - Don Quixote, written in 1605, is considered to be the first modern novel.

 - Only 13.6% of Spain’s population actually goes to church on Sundays

 General Facts about Spain

-Below are some general info such as total population, land area, biggest lake, highest mountain and other general facts about Spain that might be interesting to know.
+Below is some general information such as total population, land area, biggest lake, highest mountain and other facts about Spain that might be interesting to know.

 - Total Population: 46,5 million

 - Highest Mountain: Mount Teide – 3 718 meters above the sea